skellis46/slipbox/losing one's self.md

 - also Body Vigilance Scale in [[L.S.
 Merritt Millman - Online Structured DanceMovement Therapy Reduces Bodily Detachment in Depersonalization-Derealization Disorder]]
 	+ Body Perception Questionnaire? [@kolacz-2023-body]

+> (a) Questionnaires are instruments distant from the process.
+The least accurate instruments are, for example, questionnaires pertaining to bodily perception (example: Autonomic Perception Questionnaire, APQ, Mandler et al., 1958; overview on other questionnaires, see Weitkunat, 1987).
+These questionnaires give an indication of the judgements of subjects about their interoceptive capabilities; a correlation with physiologically measurable parameters usually is not found. [@vaitl-1996-interoception]

 ## Some possible key structural aspects:

 - dance improvisation (perhaps something useful in [@martin-2019-feeling]?)